Guernsey, Channel Islands

 An encashment of a pension fund (i.e. both triviality payments and lump sum payments that are over the annual tax‐free lump sum limit) that comprises Guernsey tax relieved pension contributions shall be excluded from the income tax cap from 1 January 2020.

-The annual tax-free lump sum limit for pensions schemes has been increased to GBP 203,000.
+The annual tax-free lump sum limit for pensions schemes has been maintained at GBP 203,000.